 Data analysts and data scientists say that they spend around 80% of their time doing data prep rather than analysis.
 Integration falls heavily into the preparation.
 This begs the question: Is your company’s data team spending too much time on thorough data integration?
 What if your organization doesn’t have a team of data analysts or data scientists at all?

-Zuar has developed a tool, Mitto, to make data preparation easy, streamlined, and extensible.
-Mitto is an automated data pipeline that stages data for analytics.
+Zuar has developed Runner, a tool to make data preparation easy, streamlined, and extensible.
+Runner provides an automated pipeline that stages data for analytics.
 Easily integrate data from multiple sources into a database and prepare it for analysis.
 We set up everything for you as a service, in the cloud or on-premise.

-Here is how Manduka retail company used Mitto to integrate data from multiple sources (NetSuite, Flat Files, etc.) into a database to prepare it for analysis:
+See how the Manduka lifestyle company used Runner to integrate data from multiple sources (NetSuite, Flat Files, etc.) into a database to prepare it for analysis: